 - Today, Mahaffie is one of the few stagecoach stops left on the Santa Fe Trail, and the only one preserved as a public historic site.
 The site is listed on the National and Kansas Registers of Historic Places.
 The farmhouse and the stone ice house were built in 1865, and the timber-frame barn is a few years younger.

 - Mahaffie Historic Site is operated by the City of Olathe’s Parks and Recreation Department.
-The site is also designated an official component of the Santa Fe National Historic Trail by the National Park Service.
+The site is also designated an official component of the Santa Fe National Historic Trail by the National Park Service and a partner site of Freedom's Frontier National Heritage Area.
 About twenty acres remain of the original 340 acre farm once owned by James Beatty and Lucinda.
 Plan your visit today!

 ”Stock Farm and Residence of James Mahaffie” from the 1874 Johnson County Atlas